MMARINeDNA/metabarcoding_QAQC_pipeline/README.md

 ## Step 1: Pull the Repository
 ---
-Before running this metabarcoding pipeline, it's important to make sure you have the most updated version of scripts and (more importantly)found ASV databases.
+Before running this metabarcoding pipeline, it's important to make sure you have the most updated version of scripts and (more importantly) found ASV databases.
 To do this, pull the most recent version of the github repo:

 ```
 # run from the github repository
 git pull
 ```
-## Step 2: Create File System
+## Step 2: Create File System/Update Files
 ---

 Below is the file system that this pipeline assumes: